 Dave Roberts’ team has stuck to a firm and effective game plan in the playoffs thus far by winning games and achieving success through the use of a total-collective effort.
 The Dodgers have certainly stuck to that formula, and they’re currently 5-0 in the postseason.

-Brandon Morrow, Josh Fields and Tony Watson put in three innings of solid work as relievers, and Kenley Jansen entered the game in the top of the ninth before the Justin Turner delivered his signature swing to end the game.
-The Dodgers have made things looks simple because of their ability to simply hand the ball to the bullpen, and allow them to lead the way against opposing batters.
-L.A. has a bullpen that’s able to not only hold the opposition, but also keep opposing batting orders from hitting and scoring towards the end of games.
+Brandon Morrow, Josh Fields, and Tony Watson put in three innings of solid work as relievers, and Kenley Jansen entered the game in the top of the ninth before the Justin Turner delivered his signature swing to end the game.
+The Dodgers have made things look simple because of their ability to simply hand the ball to the bullpen, and allow them to lead the way against opposing batters.
+L.A. has a bullpen that’s able to not only hold the opposition but also keep opposing batting orders from hitting and scoring towards the end of games.

-Expectations are also exceeded when players like shortstop Charlie Culberson enter the lineup and fulfill their roles in an astounding way.
+Expectations are also exceeded when players like shortstop Charlie Culberson enter the lineup and astoundingly fulfill their roles.
 Culberson went 1 for 3, with a big-time double, walk and a run scored in his second start of the postseason.